Exponential Mixing for 3D Stochastic Primitive Equations: Existence of weak solutions

-Noticing (\ref{a-2}), (\ref{a-3}) and $B$ is locally Lipschitz from $V\times V$ to $D(A^{-\frac{3}{2}})$, all the coefficients are continuous and with linear growth in $P_n H$, thus, this equation has a unique weak solution $Y_n\in L^2(\Omega; C(0,T;P_n H))$.
-Moreover, for each $p\geq 2$, applying It\^{o} formula on $|Y_n|^p$ and using the classical method referred to \cite{F-G}, by
+Noticing $B$ is locally Lipschitz from $V\times V$ to $D(A^{-\frac{3}{2}})$ and all the coefficients are continuous and linear growth in $P_n H$.
+Further, with the help of (\ref{a-2}) and (\ref{a-3}), equation (\ref{aa-1}) has a unique weak solution $Y_n\in L^2(\Omega; C([0,T];P_n H))$.
+Applying It\^{o} formula to $|Y_n|^p$ for each $p\geq 2$, by Lemma \ref{lemma-2}, we obtain that there exist two positive constants $C_1(p)$, $C_2$, which are independent of $n$, such that